ravindraranwala/SpringBootRxJava/README.md

-# Usecase 2: Create a Student entity and retrieve a Student entity given the name.
+# Usecase 2: Calling an exterenal NoSQL database asynchronously from within a Spring Boot microservice using RxJava.
 This demonstrates calling a MongoDB database using RxJava asynchronously within the SpringBoot microservice.
 I assume that you have a MongoDB instance up and running in your local machine on default port.
 For some reason if you have a different configuration in your MongoDB instance to which you are planning to connect change the following peoperties in the application.properties